WebSpellChecker/wproofreader-docker/README.md

 * `--mac-address="12:34:d7:b0:6b:61"` predefine a MAC address of Docker container to ensure the correct licensing process.
 * `-d` start a container in detached mode.
+* `-p 80:80` map the host port `80:` and the exposed port of container `80`, where port 80 is a web server port.
+With the SSL connection, you must use port 443 like `-p 443:443`.
-* `-p 80:80` and `-p 2880:2880` map the host port and the exposed port of container, where port 80 is a web server port and 2880 is the service port.
+* `-p 2880:2880` map the host port and the exposed port of container, where port 80 is a web server port and 2880 is the service port.
 With the SSL connection, you must use port 443 like `-p 443:443`.
 * `-v <shared_dictionaries_directory>:/dictionaries` mount a shared directory where personal user and global custom dictionaries will be created and stored.
 This is required to save the dictionaries between starts of containers.
 * `-v <your_certificate_directory_path>:/certificate` mount a shared directory where your SSL certificates are located.
 Use this option if you plan to work under SSL and you want to use a specific certificate for this container.
 The names of the files must be `cert.pem` and `key.pem`.
 If not specified, the default test SSL certificate (e.g. `ssl-cert-snakeoil`) shipped with Ubuntu will be used.
 * `webspellchecker/wproofreader` the latest tag of WProofreader Server Docker image.